aditya-vardhan/practice-interview/interview-questions/angular.md

 .
 How to implement lazy loading in angular
 . what is typescript: superset of javascript.
 It adds types to javascript .
 What is angular cli: it helps in creating boilerplate for project, component etc..
+. what is module: group of components @NgModule
+. what is decorator/annotations/metadata: tells what kind of class. eg: @component . what are templates in angular: html view of angular
+    eg: (({selector: "app-table", templateUrl: "./Table.component.html"})) .
+What is data binding:
+.
+Different types of data binding: